mit-ll/LL-DLEP/README.md

 Some useful build variations are described below.

+By default, the DLEP build treats all compiler warnings as errors (-Werror compiler flag).
+If you are experiencing problems compiling on your system due to this setting, you can disable it with:

+    $ cmake -DWARNINGS_AS_ERRORS=OFF ..

 To build with debugging symbols, replace the cmake line above with:

     $ cmake -DCMAKE_BUILD_TYPE=Debug ..